cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

 While the dynamic content like the list of tables, columns is obviously fetched via [remote endpoints](#sql-querying), all the SQL knowledge of the statements is available.

+The main dialects are:

+*  Apache Hive
+*  Apache Impala
+*  Presto
+*  Apache Calcite

-See the currently shipped [SQL dialects](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/sql).
+But there are more!
+See all the currently shipped [SQL dialects](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/sql).

 This guide takes you through the steps necessary to create an autocompleter for any [SQL dialect](/administrator/configuration/connectors/#databases) in Hue.
 The major benefits are: